rahil627/haxera/hp/base/readme.txt

 this package is for "base"/"bare-bones" code for an app/game, not actual library ds'es, hence the seperate package

-there are two versions of the main app class: PunkApp, which relies on HeapsPunk, and MyApp, which has no such dependencies

 in it lies a very basic entity system (just simple composition, not pure component design).
 Basically:
 Entity is mainly just a container for unwritten game logic and often h2d.Object(s) (or something that extends Object).
 Otherwise, it might have a few properties: layer, id, kind, etc.
 EntityList is a special container for Entity, providing a place for helper functions: find, findByType/Class, etc.